IanStafford/banjo-wombat/flooxsNotes.md

 **Gate Nitride**
 Dr. Law proposed that the transistor may have a thin layer of SiN between the AlGaN and the gate, I implemented this but the transistor was a 2 for 1 special and behaved like a PMOS and HEMT.
 So I am trying to sort that out.
 I've reduced the channel charge to a point where it wont converge any longer.
 I am going to try thinning out the nitride layer so that the gate field can deplete the channel faster than it can attract holes.

+localized field plate to gate and gate to channel